AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-custom-refresh-sandbox-environment.md

 product-area: system-administration
 navigation-topic: workfront-testing-environments
 title: The Adobe Workfront Custom Refresh Sandbox environment
 description: The Custom Refresh Sandbox is an environment where you can test and work using data from your production environment.
-It’s also ideal for running trainings and determining setup functionality.
+It's also ideal for running trainings and determining setup functionality.
 ---

 # The Adobe Workfront Custom Refresh Sandbox environment

 The Custom Refresh Sandbox is an environment where you can test and work using data from your production environment.
-It’s also ideal for running trainings and determining setup functionality.
+It's also ideal for running trainings and determining setup functionality.

 >[!NOTE]
 >